bradpenney/learn_enterprise_linux/content/basictoolset/basictoolset.md

 [Linux File System Hierarchy]({{< ref "/linuxFilesystemHierarchy.md" >}})

 ## Command Line Basics
-The Command Line (CLI) may be a bit intimidating for those coming from a more Graphical User Interface (GUI) background.
-In time, many users find the CLI is actually a very comfortable and powerful way to get difficult things done!
+The Command Line (CLI) may be intimidating for those from a more Graphical User Interface (GUI) background.
+However, many users eventually find that the CLI is actually a very comfortable and powerful way to get difficult things done!

 [Enterprise Command Line Shells]({{< ref "/shells.md" >}})